hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ### Vectors

-A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a list of values, mainly either numbers or characters (or both).
+A vector is the most common and basic data structure in R, and is pretty much the workhorse of R. It's basically just a collection of values, mainly either numbers or characters (or a combination of both).
 The analogy here is that your bucket now has different compartments; these compartments in a vector are called *elements*.
 Each element contains a single value, and there is no limit to how many elements you can have.
-The vector is assigned to a single variable, because regardless of how many elements it contains it is still a single bucket.
+A vector is assigned to a single variable, because regardless of how many elements it contains, in the end it is still a single entity (bucket).

 Let's create a vector of genome lengths and assign it to a variable called `glengths`.

-Each element of the vector contains a single numeric value, and three values will be combined together using `c()` (the combine function).
+Each element of this vector contains a single numeric value, and three values will be combined together using `c()` (the combine function).
 All of the values are put within the parentheses and separated with a comma.

 ```{r, purl=FALSE}